lnlp/LMIC-node/README.md

 ### 3.9 Board Support Files (BSF)

 A Board Support File (BSF) isolates hardware dependencies for a board into a single file: the BSF.
 There is a separate BSF per board type.

+A Board Support Package (BSP) provides support for a specific board and provides standard pin definitions for a board.
+BSP's are part of an Arduino core, which contains a BSP for each supported board.

 A BSF acts like a mini Board Support Package (BSP).
 A BSF adds functionality on top of the BSP and can also contain corrections if pins are incorrectly defined in the BSP.

-A BSF has the same name as the board-id and is suffixed with `.h` extension.
+A BSF has the same name as the board-id, is prefixed with `bsf_` and suffixed with `.h` extension.
 BSF's are located in the `src/boards` folder.
+Exceptions:

+- `lora32u4II` the `II` is uppercase because it is a Roman numeral.
+- `blackpill_f103c8_128k` and `bluepill_f103c8_128k` use the same BSF as their 64k versions.

 A BSF contains important information about a board (including connection/wiring details), contains a URL to PlatformIO's documentation for the board and provides the following functionality: